Milwaukee – presumably like most cities – is full of stories of hidden places.

 Decades ago, driving on Greenfield Avenue with my grandfather, we reached that rise that begins to climb around 30th Street.
-Pointing to the building perched atop the crest of the hill, my grandfather told me there was a tunnel running to it.
+Pointing to the building perched atop the crest of the hill (pictured above), my grandfather told me there was a tunnel running to it.

 Thanks to Doors Open’s Amy Grau – who brought me and architect Keith Stachowiak along for the adventure – I walked through nearly the entire length of that tunnel, proving my grandfather’s story correct.

 The tunnels connect the St. Joseph’s Convent complex at 1515 S. Layton Blvd. to the building up on the hill a few blocks to the west.

 The St. Joseph and Perpetual Adoration Chapels will be open again during Doors Open 2014 – they were open both previous years, too – but the tunnels are off-limits to the public.

 Before we go down there, let’s talk history.

 The School Sisters of St. Francis arrived at the site in 1886 from Germany, by way of Campbellsport and Winona, Minn., buying the private Greenfield Park beer garden from Joseph Knurr with an eye toward building the order’s motherhouse on the site.

 The first structure, built in 1887 had space for 300 nuns, but burned barely three years later.
 The order then hired Herman P. Schnetzky to design a replacement that was apparently similar to the previous convent.